petetetete/CrossDoc/te-plugins/README.rst

 Atom
 ~~~~

--Download and save the crossdoc-atom package to Drive:/Users/(Username)/.atom/packages
+-  Download and save the crossdoc-atom package to Drive:/Users/(Username)/.atom/packages
--Reload or Launch Atom window, navigate to Packages where CrossDoc modules should be available.
+-  Reload or Launch Atom window, navigate to Packages where CrossDoc modules should be available.

 Emacs
 ~~~~~